Misterlutte/Remote/Readme.md

 1. Create account on GitHub
 2. Create a lockal repository
 3. Create a remote repository
-4. Connect remote repository and lockal
+4. Linkgit remote add remote repository and lockal
-5.